CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 While this process is easily done in an iterative fashion, we can also employ some parallel algorithms to compute the compacted array more quickly.
 These parallel algorithms require that first a temporary boolean mapping of the list must be created, which then undergoes an "exclusive scan".
+The result of the scan the represents the indices of elements in the output array, which occurs in a simple operation called "scatter."

 A "scan" (depicted below) is an operation that creates and ouput list such that for each index an input list, the output list contains the sums of all elements preceeding it in the input list.
 The term "exclusive" means that the first